ruimmpires/homeFW/README.md

 sudo iptables -L -n -v | grep REJECT | wc -l
 653
 ```
-However, the impacts in SHS logging is huge: the ammount of SSH rejections reduced from 20k to under 500 per day:
+However, the impacts in SSH logging is huge: the ammount of SSH rejections reduced from 20k to under 500 per day:
 ![pict](fail2ban_impact.jpg)

 Note: